 DeepStream’s Sustainable Design Philosophy

-DeepStream products incorporate deceptively simple, aesthetically-pleasing designs which minimize environmental impact through timeless design, material selection, expert American craftsmanship, durable construction, and replaceable parts using principles of Sustainable Design to maximize durability while providing a high quality of Life for our dedicated staff.
+DeepStream products incorporate deceptively simple, aesthetically-pleasing solutions using the principles of sustainable design to minimize environmental impact through timeless design, material selection, expert American craftsmanship, durable construction, and replaceable parts using principles of Sustainable Design to maximize durability while providing a high quality of Life for our dedicated staff.

 Frustrated by today’s throw-away society, where products designed for the lowest possible initial cost barely make it home from the store before breaking?
 We know we are, and that we are not alone.